pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

   Considering libldb2:amd64 30 as a solution to python3-ldb:amd64 35
 ```
 Because the priority of `python3-ldb` with 35 is higher than priority 30 for `libldb2`, the resolver decides to keep `python3-ldb` in the current state.
-For that it cacnels the upgrade of `libldb2`, which re-established the contraint on the same version match.
+For that it cancels the upgrade of `libldb2`, which re-established the contraint on the same version match.
 ```
   Added libldb2:amd64 to the remove list
   Fixing python3-ldb:amd64 via keep of libldb2:amd64